 In the aftermath of a traumatic event, school nurses may face an increased workload as students, teachers, and parents seek medical and emotional support.
 While they may be eager to help, this can lead to burnout if they don’t receive adequate assistance.
 Schools should consider hiring temporary support staff or redistributing some responsibilities to ensure that the school nurse isn’t overwhelmed.

-Additionally, nurses need to be encouraged to take time off to rest and recharge, preventing long-term burnout.
+Additionally, nurses need to be encouraged to take time off to rest and recharge, preventing and reducing signs of nurse burnout.

 Supporting school nurses before and after an active shooter situation is essential for the safety and well-being of everyone involved.
 Providing training, mental health resources, and medical supplies equips nurses to handle these emergencies.
 In the aftermath, emotional and psychological support ensures they can continue caring for students and staff without neglecting their own mental health.